passionate about

 How We Can Help You

-Our legal team of child rights lawyers have built up experience by dealing with many such cases and it is our mission to uphold the rights and responsibilities of all parents and minor children.
+Our legal team of child rights lawyers have built up the experience by dealing with many such cases and it is our mission to uphold the rights and responsibilities of all parents and minor children.
 In every matter entrusted to our offices, amicable resolution of dispute is first attempted in order to prevent the matter from becoming protracted and emotionally expensive, by employing tools of negotiation (and mediation if need be).
 If the dispute cannot be settled amicably, then the matter must be referred to our Courts for a determination on the issue in dispute.

 Karen, a child rights lawyer and her support team, pride themselves in providing sound and specialized legal advice to the firm’s clients, by way of a knowledgeable and hands-on approach.
 The focus is on ensuring that the individual is emotionally supported, and expertly guided through the turmoil of the family dispute embroiling them.